aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/read-write-rate-scale/_index.md

 In this tutorial you'll discover **how to read rate** scale settings and adjust them for resource assignments using Aspose.Tasks for Java.
 Whether you're building a scheduler, a reporting tool, or simply need to automate project updates, mastering rate scale manipulation gives you fine‑grained control over material and work resources.

 ## Quick Answers
+`ResourceAssignment` links a task to a resource and holds assignment‑specific data.
+`Asn` contains constants for assignment fields, including `RATE_SCALE`.
+`RateScaleType` enum lists possible time units for rate scaling.

 - **What is the primary class for rate handling?** `ResourceAssignment` with the `Asn.RATE_SCALE` property.
 - **Which enum defines the scale options?** `RateScaleType` (Day, Week, Month, etc.).
 - **Do I need a license to run the sample?** A free evaluation license works for testing; a commercial license is required for production.
 - **Can I change the scale after saving?** Yes – reload the project and modify `Asn.RATE_SCALE` as shown.
 - **Supported IDEs?** Any Java IDE (IntelliJ IDEA, Eclipse, NetBeans) can compile the code.

+## How to read rate scale for resource assignments?

+Load the project, locate the desired `ResourceAssignment`, and call `getRateScale()` – this returns a `RateScaleType` value that tells you whether the rate is applied per day, week, month, or another unit.
+The answer is immediate and requires only two API calls, making it ideal for audit scripts or UI displays.

+## How to write rate scale for resource assignments?

+Create or retrieve a `ResourceAssignment` object, set its `Asn.RATE_SCALE` property to the desired `RateScaleType` (e.g., `RateScaleType.Week`), and then save the project.
+This single property change automatically updates cost calculations and persists across all supported file formats.
+After setting the scale, you may also need to adjust the resource's standard rate or overtime rate to reflect the new time unit, ensuring cost calculations remain accurate.

 ## What is Rate Scale?

 Rate scale determines the time unit (day, week, month, etc.) that a resource’s cost rate is applied to.
 Adjusting the scale lets you model material consumption or labor effort accurately.
+For example, setting the scale to Week means the cost rate is interpreted as cost per week, and the total cost for a task is calculated based on the number of weeks the resource is assigned.

 ## Why read and write rate scale?

 Reading the current scale helps you audit existing schedules, while writing a new scale lets you align resources with the project's billing or consumption policies.
 This is especially useful when **defining material resource** costs or when you need to **set scale** for non‑standard work calendars.

 ## Prerequisites